jmendo15/Kis/README.md

 <img src="https://github.com/jmendo15/Kis/assets/72280816/1bf20903-0a1a-4ef3-bdbb-54f51496ea3a" width="300" height="300">

 # Introduction:
+There was once a cat, and her name was Kis.
+She double majored in computer science and felinology (study of cats) at the Kitties Tech University.
+In her junior year of college she realized there were no programming languages designed by cats, they were all designed by these weird beings called, "humans."
+In the Spring of 2024, Kis set off to design her own programming language and named it after herself.
+Instead of using words like "print", "for", "while", "end", and "function", she chose words cats are more familiar with.
+In addition to that, this is how she described her language...

 Kis is a sophisticated, statically-typed programming language designed for modern software development needs.
 Its rich type system supports both primitive and user-defined types, enhanced by advanced features like generics and type inference, allowing developers to write expressive, yet type-safe code.
 A distinctive feature of Kis is its support for function and operator overloading, enabling context-specific behaviors of functions and operators based on argument types, thereby enhancing the language's flexibility and expressiveness.